-Along with our supplier relations initiatives, we actively manage our Supplier Sustainability Program, which includes 26 critical raw material (excluding metals) suppliers based on volume of spend, criticality and risk.
-These suppliers account for 68 percent of raw material spend (excluding metals) and are located in North America (22 suppliers) and China (4 suppliers).
+Along with our supplier relations initiatives, we actively manage our Supplier Sustainability Program, which includes 26 critical suppliers based on volume of spend, criticality and risk.
+Located in North America (22 suppliers) and China (4 suppliers), these suppliers accounted for 58 percent of raw material spend (excluding metals) and 22 percent of trading goods spend in 2016.

 - Request participants submit environmental, social and governance information annually;

 - Ensure all participants complete an annual sustainability survey; and